ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-07-02-a-document-processing-framework.md

 available for us to use.
 But unfortunately, crude document processing solutions tend to take advantage of only one type:

-- Image-centric approaches involve a lot of complex business rules around bounding boxes and text placement to get the required info.
+- Image-centric approaches involve a lot of complex business rules surrounding bounding boxes and text placement to get the required info.
 They often end up relying on templates that may not be scaleable.
 - Text-centric approaches run on NLP pipelines on OCR'd text.
 However, blobs of